medofadel100/smart_vecom/README.md

 # smart_vecom
-smart_vecom with google Assistant ,Seri and Alexa
+smart_vecom with google Assistant ,Seri and Alexa with NodeMCU